takenet/blip-docs/source/includes/en/_old/1-gettingstarted.md

 ## Domain

 Still in the [Console](http://messaginghub.io/home/console), you need to publish your application on a domain.
-These domains represents apps or messaging services already integrated with Messaging Hub.
+These domains represents apps or messaging services already integrated with BLiP.

 To do so, follow these steps:
 - Click the [List](http://messaginghub.io/application/list)  in `Applications` tab